contentful/widget-sdk/docs/guides/smoke-tests.md

 # Running smoke tests locally

-Before running the smoke tests, ensure that the password (and optionally the email) for the account used for testing is available in your environment with the `SMOKE_TEST_USER_PASSWORD` variable.
-By default, the account email is `test@contentful.com`, and the password is available in 1password.
-If you don't set this password Cypress will err and tell you what the problem is.
+To run the smoke tests locally, you'll need the password and email for the account used for testing.
+By default the email is set to `test@contentful.com`, so if you're using this account, you only need to provide the password using the environment variable `SMOKE_TEST_USER_PASSWORD`.
+This password is available in 1Password.
+If you don't set the password Cypress will err and tell you what the problem is.

+You will also need to either provide a Librato auth token using the `LIBRATO_AUTH_TOKEN` environment variable, or alternatively setting the `SKIP_LIBRATO` environment variable.
+Without doing one of these Cypress will err.

 The simplest way to run the smoke tests is using the `npm` task:

 ```
 export SMOKE_TEST_USER_PASSWORD="..."
+export LIBRATO_AUTH_TOKEN="..."
+# or...
+export SKIP_LIBRATO="true"

 npm run smoke # runs against contentful.com
 npm run smoke-staging # runs against flinkly.com